fkiwy/Gaia_spec/README.md

 ## Module dependencies

-The Python Standard Library, NumPy, Matplotlib, Astropy, Specutils and Reproject (the last two are Astropy affiliated packages)
+The Python Standard Library, NumPy, Matplotlib, Astropy, Specutils and GaiaXPy (which is the Gaia BP/RP spectra package)

 ## Installation